openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    generation, storage, and management of its keys and is an essential function involving the handling and safeguarding of cryptographic keys to ensure the security and integrity of the holder's digital assets and it is essential that the design be reviewed by multiple cryptographers.
-Primary security considerations and controls for key management and key generation are a vital part of a wallet’s cryptographic systems and require considerable care to ensure security such as:
+Primary security considerations and controls for key management and key generation are a vital part of a wallet's cryptographic systems and require considerable care to ensure security such as:

     1. **Random Number Generator Quality**: It is important to use a high-quality random number